Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Learning Upper Bound over Product Spaces

-Now, given \Cref{obs:cube-alt} and the bijection $\pmb{b} \colon [N]^d \to \{\pm 1\}^{d \log N}$, it suffices to provide a learning algorithm for $f^{\cube}$.
-This is achieved using the Low-Degree Algorithm introduced by \cite{LinialMN93} which was shown by \cite{Kearns98} to be robust to classification noise.
-Formally, we use the following theorem, which we prove in \Cref{sec:low-degree} for the sake of completeness.
+Now, given \Cref{fact:cube-alt} and the bijection $\pmb{b} \colon [N]^d \to \{\pm 1\}^{d \log N}$, it suffices to provide a learning algorithm for $f^{\cube}$.
+This is achieved using the agnostic version of the low-degree algorithm due to \cite{agnostichalfspaces08}.
+We use the following theorem statement\footnote{Note that the statement of Observation 3 in \cite{agnostichalfspaces08} assumes $\delta$ is a constant.
+However, it is clear by inspecting the proof that it extends to arbitrary $\delta$ with an extra $\mathrm{poly}(\log(1/\delta))$ factor in the sample complexity.
+This is because the proof of Observation 3 works with the output of a single call to the standard low-degree learner, which has the desired sample complexity (see Fact 1 of \cite{agnostichalfspaces08}).} rephrased from \cite{agnostichalfspaces08}.